LandRegistry/local-land-charges/key-learnings.md

 title: Key learnings from completed local authority migrations
 ---

-The information on this page contains key learnings from the local authority’s perspective for each completed migration to date.
+The information on this page contains key learnings from the local authorities perspective for each completed migration to date.

 {: .heading-medium}
 Digital LLC Data